 The Irish Amateur Rowing Union was established at a meeting in the Grosvenor Hotel, Westland Row, Dublin on February 3rd 1899.
-Essentially it was an association of the clubs in Irish rowing and its aims were to put the organisation and control of the sport on a proper footing, both nationally and internationally.
-There has been an earlier, short-lived association, the IARA, in the 1880s, but it had failed to assert its authority and had faded away.
+Essentially, it was an association of the clubs in Irish rowing and its aims were to put the organisation and control of the sport on a proper footing, both nationally and internationally.
+There had been an earlier, short-lived association, the IARA, in the 1880s, but it had failed to assert its authority and had faded away.

-Quite early in the new IARU’s deliberations the question of national championships was raised.
+Quite early in the new IARU’s deliberations, the question of national championships was raised.
 In February 1901 there was a proposal to give the IARU power to designate championship status in four classes: senior eights, senior fours, junior eights and junior fours, but the decision to proceed was postponed.
 A year later it was raised again, with additional classes added: senior pairs and scull, junior sculls and under-age fours.
 ‘Senior’ in those days was equivalent to the elite class today, and ‘junior’ was what we now call intermediate.
-But again no order was made: expense may well have been a factor.
+But again no order was made; expense may well have been a factor.

-A rota was agreed between venues in Ulster, Munster and Leinster; Leinster was drawn by lot to host the first championship, and the honour went to the Dublin Metropolitan Regatta at Ringsend.
-So the first Irish championship was instituted in 1912, and it has continued to the present day, with just one brief interruption during the years of the first World War.
+A rota was agreed between venues in Ulster, Munster and Leinster.
+Leinster was drawn by lot to host the first championship, and the honour went to the Dublin Metropolitan Regatta at Ringsend.
+So the first Irish championship was instituted in 1912 and it has continued to the present day, with just one brief interruption during the years of the First World War.

 A history of the Irish Amateur Rowing Association 1883-1886 which preceded the IARU is available for viewing: HERE